alisitsky/steam_tests/README.md

   - Json schema validation
   - Response content-type is changed by cgi [parametrized]
   - News count is changed by cgi [parametrized]
-  - All the news have given tag
+  - News are filtered by given tag

 ____
 <a id="runtests"></a>